Remember (The Walking Dead): Plot

 Rick and the group enter the Alexandria Safe-Zone and are met by Nicholas (Michael Traynor), who asks the group to surrender their weapons.
 When Rick refuses, Aaron suggests he first meets their leader, Deanna Monroe.
-Deanna, who first discloses to Rick that she was a former Ohio congresswoman, explains that Northern Virginia was effectively evacuated but the Army redirected her to the recently constructed planned community with its own solar grid, water cisterns and eco-based sewage filtration.
-Her architect husband Reg started building the walls and they've been lucky with very few people around, living or dead.
+Deanna, who first discloses to Rick that she was a former Ohio congresswoman, explains that Northern Virginia was effectively evacuated, but the Army redirected her to the recently constructed planned community with its own solar grid, water cisterns, and eco-based sewage filtration.
+Her architect husband Reg started building the walls and they have been lucky with very few people around, living or dead.
 Deanna interviews the group members individually, documenting the conversations on camera.
 During his interview, Rick warns her not to accept strangers, to which she retorts that he is already protecting the Safe-Zone.
 While being interviewed, Carol lies about her past, implying that she has few survival skills and was merely a "den mother" for the group.

-After hesitantly surrendering the weapons, the survivors are given housing, complete with electricity and hot water, and begin meeting the other residents.
-An elderly couple are enthused about Judith, having not seen a baby for a long time.
+After hesitantly surrendering their weapons, the survivors are given housing, complete with electricity and hot water, and begin meeting the other residents.
+An elderly couple is enthused about Judith, having not seen a baby for a long time.
 Rick meets Jessie Anderson (Alexandra Breckenridge), a former stylist who gives him a haircut, while Carl meets the local youth, whose latest member is Enid (Katelyn Nacon), a young survivor recently brought in from the outside.
 While pleased with their protection, the group is unimpressed with the residents' survival skills, especially Carl, who notes to his father that the comfort in which they live has made them weak.
-Carl notices Enid sneaking out of the Safe-Zone and follows her over the wall but loses track of her in the woods.
-He instead meets Rick, who is attempting to retrieve the pistol he stashed in a blender, only to find it is missing.
+Carl notices Enid sneaking out of the Safe-Zone and follows her over the wall, but loses track of her in the woods.
+He instead meets Rick, who is attempting to retrieve the pistol he stashed outside town, only to find it is missing.
 Rick and Carl team up to kill a group of walkers that rushes them, and one that may have been left as a trap.